← Back to research

 When to Choose Conductor Over Alternatives

-• Choose Conductor when: You want simple Mac-native parallelism for Claude Code/Codex
+• Choose Conductor when: You want simple Mac-native parallelism for Claude Code, Codex, or Cursor

 • Choose Emdash when: You need broader agent support or issue tracker integration